3 Sources

 Copy Link

-Oilfield services company SLB is deepening its collaboration with Nvidia to develop AI infrastructure and models for the energy industry.
-The expanded partnership will create an AI Factory for Energy platform and modular data centers, helping oil and gas producers process massive volumes of operational data to improve efficiency and sustainability.
+Oilfield services giant SLB is deepening its collaboration with Nvidia to develop artificial intelligence infrastructure and models for the energy sector.
+The expanded partnership will create an AI Factory for Energy platform and modular data centers, helping oil and gas producers process massive volumes of operational data while cutting costs and reducing emissions.

-Oilfield services company SLB announced Wednesday it would expand its collaboration with Nvidia to develop advanced AI infrastructure and models specifically designed for the energy industry
+Oilfield services company SLB announced Wednesday it would significantly expand its collaboration with Nvidia to develop AI infrastructure for energy sector applications, marking a major step forward in bringing artificial intelligence capabilities to oil and gas operations

 1

 .
-This strategic move addresses the growing need for energy companies to process vast amounts of operational data more efficiently while cutting costs and reducing emissions.
-The expanded SLB Nvidia partnership builds on a relationship that began in 2008, when SLB first adopted Nvidia's accelerated computing for subsurface visualization and seismic imaging software2
+The enhanced SLB Nvidia partnership builds on a relationship that began in 2008 when SLB first adopted Nvidia's accelerated computing technology for subsurface visualization and seismic imaging software3

 1

 .
-This initiative focuses on transforming the massive volumes of geological, production, and infrastructure data that energy companies generate into actionable insights.
-Vladimir Troy, vice president of AI Infrastructure at Nvidia, emphasized that "building AI Factory infrastructure and domain models is needed to turn massive amounts of energy data into actionable insights and accelerate more efficient and sustainable energy systems"1
+"Building AI Factory infrastructure and domain models is needed to turn massive amounts of energy data into actionable insights and accelerate more efficient and sustainable energy systems," said Vladimir Troy, vice president of AI Infrastructure at Nvidia2

-The collaboration will develop a reference environment powered by generative AI models and agentic AI models that will run on SLB's digital platforms
+.
+The companies will develop a reference environment powered by generative AI models and agentic AI that will run on SLB's digital platforms to help energy companies use AI for their data and operations3

 1